 Instead of one pill of microbeads that are adjusted to meet your body’s needs like Rootine offers, Care/of has a range of health products that you can add to a personal plan to create a daily supplement kit.

-It’s relatively the same idea, but our competitor puts the control in the customer’s hands as to what their pill packs will contain.
-With Care/of, you can shop according to your health goal, or a la carte.
+It’s relatively the same idea, but Care/of puts the control in their customer’s hands as to what their pill packs will contain.
+With Care/of, you can shop according to your health goal or a la carte.

 There are quite a few differences between the two services, and yet, they both have similar missions.
-Differences such as:
+These differences include:

 Rootine’s service is more about finding what your body needs at a cellular level than customizing the vitamins to fit those needs.
 Care/of has that same mission, but without DNA and Blood Vitamin tests, its supplements cannot be totally tailored to your unique needs.

-Care/of’s pricing varies.
-It depends on how many supplements you add to your plan.
-Our featured brand has one set price for its microbeads—$70 for a 3-month supply.
+Care/of’s pricing varies depending on how many supplements you add to your plan.
+Rootine has one set price for its microbeads—$70 for a 3-month supply.